kamuz/top-wordpress/readme.md

 * [WordPress Social Login](https://wordpress.org/plugins/wordpress-social-login/) - allow your website readers and customers to register on using their existing social accounts IDs, eliminating the need to fill out registration forms and remember usernames and passwords
 * [bbPress](https://wordpress.org/plugins/bbpress/) - forums, sections, voites, favorites, subscriptions, topic tags, search, post formatting, auto-embed links, reply threading
 * [BuddyPress](https://wordpress.org/plugins/buddypress/) - member profiles, activity streams, direct messaging, notifications
+* [WP Live Chat Support](https://wordpress.org/plugins/wp-live-chat-support/) - chat with your visitors, no third party connections required, there's no need to pay for live chat monthly subscriptions in order to better understand your visitors
+* [Simple Membership](https://wordpress.org/plugins/simple-membership/) - lets you protect your posts and pages so only your members can view the protected content